Mea Maxima Culpa: Silence in the House of God

 Mea Maxima Culpa: Silence in the House of God is a 2012 documentary film directed by Alex Gibney.
 The film details the first known protest against clerical sex abuse in the United States by four deaf men.
 It features the voices of actors Jamey Sheridan, Chris Cooper, Ethan Hawke and John Slattery, who provide the voices of the deaf interviewees.

-The film's title is derived from the Latin phrase "mea maxima culpa".
+The film's title is derived from the Latin phrase "mea maxima culpa", meaning "through my most grievous fault".
 It is taken from the Confiteor that is part of the Roman Catholic Mass.
-It literally means "my great fault", but it is commonly translated into English as "Through my most grievous fault".

 Synopsis

 The film follows documentary filmmaker Alex Gibney as he examines the abuse of power in the Catholic Church system through the story of four deaf men—Terry Kohut, Gary Smith, Pat Kuehn and Arthur Budzinski—who set out to expose the priest who abused them during the mid-1960s at St. John's School for the Deaf.
 Each of the men brought forth the first known case of public protest against clerical sex abuse, which later led to the sex scandal case known as the Lawrence Murphy case.
 Through their case the film follows a cover-up that winds its way from the row houses of Milwaukee, Wisconsin, through Ireland's churches, all the way to the highest office of the Vatican.